 BY GINNY GRANT | CUISINE ISSUE #118

 Old school with a modern twist, crêpes are wonderful with sweet or savoury fillings.
-Here the karengo is added to the basic batter, which gives the crêpes a purple, burnished hue and a mild iodine flavour.
+Here the karengo is added to the basic batter, which gives the crêpes a purple, burnished hue and great flavour.

 2 eggs, lightly beaten